Malediction: The Cursed Play

 While primarily focused on showcasing the classic tragedies of Shakespearean theatre, there are a number of interesting supporting themes at play.
 The tension between old stick-in-the-mud male actors and the newly enfranchised female performers adds value and a contemporary relevance to the story.

 I highly recommend this book, especially to those who love a good murder-mystery novel.
 The prose and pacing allow for an engaging read, and the high-brow Shakespeare is subtly incorporated.
 The story is well written and the characters are excellent.
 Best of all, Sean is a local Darwin author and can be found running The Bookshop in the CBD.
 If this work proves anything, it’s that supporting local authors can be a lot of fun.

-Sean Guy is an author and manager of the independent bookstore, The Bookshop Darwin.
+Sean Guy is a Darwin based author and manager of the independent bookstore, The Bookshop Darwin.